How to Make an App - 5 Fundamental Steps7 mins read

 An MVP is crucial for a successful start.
 Why?

 - Robustness and number of functionalities directly influence the length of the development time before entering the market.
-This is the phase when your budget is mostly without any income and you are just spending.
+This is the phase when your budget is mostly without any income, but your expenses are quite high.

-- On the other hand, the lack of the most important functionalities can lead to a loss of users trust.
+- On the other hand, trying to cut expenses as much as possible might not work either.
+The lack of the most important functionalities can lead to a loss of users' trust.

 It’s always a good idea to look for external consultation on your MVP from user researchers, UX designers, and people that aren’t directly affiliated with your product and team.
 These people will bring an unbiased view, strong feedback, and different experiences.

 Is this the end of the first phase of a website or mobile application development.
 The next step is sketching and one very common habit is to sketch already during the idealization.
 So let's jump directly to the sketching of the concept.

 2. SKETCHING CONCEPT

 Hand sketching is a fantastic way how to translate your ideas onto paper.
 A clear UX sketch unites the team.
 When everything is on paper, almost everyone in the company is able to imagine the app correctly and understand what they are trying to build.

 What I personally recommend is to add short notes to explain the functionalities to the CEO or the people who do not live in the “development world”.